 We encourage every player who does not make a club team to play within the Bel Air Boys Lacrosse Rec program for their age group.
 These teams are placed into leagues based on skill level and our coaches will help skill the player up and be ready for tryouts the following summer.
 We do not want players and their families to be dissuaded from coming back and trying out the following year for the Blue Claws.

-We have Blue Claws teams beginning from second grade and ending after ninth grade.
+We have Blue Claws teams beginning from second grade and ending after 11th grade/Junior year in high school.
 After the completion of Pee Wee lacrosse, a team of to-be second graders is formed in the summer.
 Tryouts for the second-grade team follow the same format and time as our other age groups.
 The second-grade team will play in a fall tournament and begin team practices in the fall and winter.
 The Pee Wee Age Group Commissioner will send communication to all second graders regarding the formation of this Blue Claws team.

 Blue Claws lacrosse club is a nonprofit club program.
 Our coaches are dedicated parents who donate their time and passion for the game as volunteers.
 This in turn keeps our fees much lower than other club programs.
 Our program is built on the foundation of serving our youth players and giving them the opportunity to be a part of the most elite leagues and tournaments in the country.
 As a Blue Claw, you are a part of a lacrosse family and represent the local community.